CADWRDeltaModeling/BayDeltaSCHISM/_sources/topics/vegetation.rst.txt

 Key challenges when modeling vegetation with SCHISM are:

-  #. sufficiency of data and converting to useful parameters and
+  #. data coverage
-  #. need to include sufficient vertical resolution to allow a boundary layer over the vegetation
+  #. interpretation of data as effective density

-Done right, strong shear above and below the canopy can be obtained.
-Done crudely, the approximation is nothing more than an added body force inducing a kind of "friction" over the entire water column that is lacking in 3D models (roughness is just at the bed).
+  #. including enough vertical resolution to allow a boundary layer over the vegetation

 Effective Stem Density
 ^^^^^^^^^^^^^^^^^^^^^^

-Given lack of detailed knowledge of the drag coefficient diameter and stem density, there is effectively a single degree of freedom and a degree of subjective fitting particularly when it comes to the overall density of the vegetation field.
+Because we usually don't have detailed knowledge of the drag coefficient diameter and stem density and because they all end up multiplied by one another, there is effectively a single degree of freedom when it comes to the overall density of the vegetation field.

-We fix the diameter and density and use what is effectively an "effective stem density" that accounts for variation in drag, subgrid heterogeneity of the field as well as point values of stem density.
-In the past we have used stem densities of 10-30 per meter squared (lower-medium) and 30-60 per meter squared (heavy) coupled with a drag coefficient of 0.26.
+We fix the diameter and density and use an "effective stem density" that accounts for variation in drag, subgrid heterogeneity of the field as well as point values of stem density.
+In the past we have used stem densities of 10-30 per meter squared (lower-medium) and 30-60 per meter squared (heavy) coupled with a drag coefficient of 0.20 to 0.26.
 You may see legacy files where the stem density is much lower and the drag higher, but the product in this case is the same general magnitude.
 For instance, for a fixed diameter 8 stems/m^2 and drag 1.13 give the same product as instead of 20-60 stems/m^2 and drag 0.28.
-We use higher stem density O(10) to O(100); the values are lower than the highest point values in part to make up for the reduced drag resulting from gaps and subgrid heterogeneity.

 At times when remote sensing was not available, the template included estimates based on heuristics about depth, using only one high and one low value, consistent for the most part with the :cite:p:`durand_2016`